-In resolving a complaint in which the CQI Coordinator's Office finds a failure to provide appropriate services, WV BTT must address:
+In resolving a complaint in which the CQI Coordinator's office finds a failure to provide appropriate services, WVBTT must address:

-- The failure to provide appropriate services including corrective actions appropriate to address the needs of the infant or toddler with a disability who is the subject of the complaint and the infant's or toddler's family (such as, if appropriate, compensatory services, or the awarding of monetary reimbursement); and - Appropriate future provision of services for all infants and toddlers with disabilities and their families.
+- The failure to provide appropriate services including corrective actions appropriate to address the needs of the infant or toddler with a disability who is the subject of the complaint and the infant's or toddler's family (such as, if appropriate, compensatory services or the awarding of monetary reimbursement); and - Appropriate future provision of services for all infants and toddlers with disabilities and their families.

-An extension of the 60 day timeline may be permitted only if: Exceptional circumstances exist with respect to the complaint; or The parent, or individual or organization, WV BTT or early intervention service provider involved in the complaint, agree to extend the time to engage in mediation.
+An extension of the 60 day timeline may be permitted only if:

+- Exceptional circumstances exist with respect to the complaint; or - The parent, individual, organization, WVBTT, or early intervention service provider involved in the complaint, agree to extend the time to engage in mediation.

-WV Birth to Three has procedures for the effective implementation of the final decision, if needed, including technical assistance activities, negotiations, and corrective actions to achieve compliance.
+WVBTT has procedures for the effective implementation of the final decision if needed, including technical assistance activities, negotiations, and corrective actions to achieve compliance.